 Importance of Evening primrose oil

-Evening primrose oil is derived from the seeds of the evening primrose which is also known as Oenothera biennis plant.
-This oil is a rich source of omega-6 essential fatty acids.
-Evening primrose oil contains linoleic acid as well as GLA - both are essential components of myelin, the protective coating around nerve fibers, and the neuronal cell membrane.
-Evening primrose oil is generally taken as a supplement or applied topically.
+The evening primrose oil is derived from the seeds of the evening primrose (Oenothera Bennis) plant.
+It has numerous uses and is widely available in supplement form.
+The oil is a rich source of omega-6 essential fatty acids.
+As the evening primrose oil contains linoleic acid as well as Gamma-Linolenic Acid (GLA) - both are essential components of myelin, the protective coating around nerve fibers, and the neuronal cell membrane.
+Evening primrose oil is normally taken as a supplement or applied topically.
 Evening primrose oil also contains polyphenols.
-Evening primrose oil (EPO) is known for its hormone-balancing, anti-inflammatory, and antioxidant properties.
+It is known for its hormone-balancing, anti-inflammatory, and antioxidant properties.

 Benefits of Evening primrose oil